 Legendary Trainer Bob Baffert Endorses Horseracing Integrity Act to Ban Doping in the Sport

-WASHINGTON, D.C., USA, March 13, 2020 /EINPresswire.com/ -- Today, Bob Baffert, American horseracing’s best-known figure, endorsed the Horseracing Integrity Act, a measure to ban race-day doping of horses in American racing.
+/EIN News/ -- Los Angeles, California, March 13, 2020 (GLOBE NEWSWIRE) -- Los Angeles, California – Today, Bob Baffert, American horseracing’s best-known figure, endorsed the Horseracing Integrity Act, a measure to ban race-day doping of horses in American racing.
 Baffert's endorsement was released in an essay published in the Washington Post.
 The legislation collectively has 275 Congressional cosponsors and is led by lawmakers representing major horseracing states and districts.
 H.R.
 1754 is led by U.S. Reps.
 Paul Tonko, D-N.Y., Andy Barr, R-Ky., and S. 1820 is authored by U.S. Sens.
 Kirsten Gillibrand, D-N.Y., and Martha McSally, R-Ariz.

 Animal Wellness Action has been championing the measure that would ban the use of race-day medication in the sport, and create a uniform national standard and regulations for drug testing under the authority of the U.S. Anti-Doping Agency (USADA) that oversees Olympic testing, and is widely recognized as the world’s leader in eliminating medication abuse.